kdesai2018/ultimate-hackathon-starting-guide/mobile-apps/README.md

 ## Designing the UI
 Both Android Studio and Xcode support nice visual interface builders that let you drag and drop objects how you would want them to appear on the screen.
 You also have the ability to modify your layout through code if you prefer.
 React Native does not come with a visual interface builder, so instead, you design your UI through JavaScript XML (JSX) and CSS code.
 You can think of JSX as a wrapper language that allows us to write HTML style-code in React.
 This might be a disadvantage in the sense that you will have to constantly tweak your code to get the perfect UI you want.
 You can speed things up by setting up **Watchman** with your files.
 If you have your app already running, everytime you save a code change, the app will automatically be reloaded without you having to manually restart it.

+## ...And that's all the major stuff
+With what we've discussed so far, you should have a working environment set up, have a basic app running, know where to learn language-specifics you might need, be comfortable designing a UI, and know how to add dependencies.
+We think you're ready to start implementing your own ideas, so feel free to stop here!
+The remainder of this document discusses some common features that get used in mobile apps, and we include tutorials on how to go about setting them up.

+## Other Features
+### Navigation
+One of the first things you will probably want to design is the flow of your app.
+This refers to how you can navigate to different screens, and what actions trigger transitions.
+All three forms of developments have components to simplify your navigation, such as tab bars, sliding drawers, and a variety of transitions effects.
+There is much to explore, but here are some tutorials with the basics.

+### Push Notifications
+Push notifications are the standard way to notify your users of events while your app is running in the background.
+There are two types of notifications: Local where your app triggers the notification itself; for example, maybe a timer running in the app goes off.
+Remote notifications on the other hand are written to an outside source and then read by your app.
+One example of this might be having someone write an inspirational quote to a database each day, having your app check for a write, and then send a push notification to your user.
+Local notification types must be hardcoded into the app by the time it is running.
+But with remote notifications, your app only needs to know how to read and display a message, making this much more flexible.
+For setting up remote notifications, we recommend using Google Firebase’s Cloud Messaging Service (CMS).
+It allows you to register apps to be notified of any messages you publish through the CMS console.
+You can also customize settings like the time a message should be delivered.
+One particular hassle with push notifications is that they can only be tested on physical devices, not simulators.
+And for iOS devices, in order to get either type of push notifications working, you will need to set up a developer’s account which costs upwards of $100.
+If push notifications are an essential part of your app, we strongly suggest testing on Android devices.
+Here are some tutorials to help get you started.

+### Maps
+If your app needs to show a user’s current location or find a route to a destination, you might consider embedding a map view.
+There is a great amount of documentation available here, and Google even has an SDK that allows you to incorporate Google Maps on iOS devices if you prefer.
+There are ways to “fake” your location when testing in a simulator, but again, we recommend testing on a physical device.
+Accessing the Camera and Photos
+If uploading and downloading content to and from your app is important, then you might need to access a user’s camera and photo library.
+This is a feature that requires explicit permission from your users, so if you’re designing a fully-fledged app, make sure to have a backup route through your app in case permission isn’t granted.

+### Making HTTP Requests
+Your app might need to make API requests at some point.
+Or maybe your app is a client that talks to a server that you’ve set up.
+In either case, you’ll need to make use of HTTP requests for communication.
+We strongly recommend making asynchronous requests (as opposed to synchronous) so that new content is fetched in the background while the rest of your app continues to run.

+### Local/Offline Database
+In some cases, your app might need to store local data that pertains only to the user of your app.
+You can use a local database for this, and there a variety of options listed below.
+If you only need to store a few properties, manipulating a list of user preferences is a much lighter option than creating a fully-fledged database.
+Keep in mind that if you want your user’s data to be easily accessible by other users or by other applications, using an online database is a much better solution.
+Check out our database section on options for getting this set up.